apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 As a result, after (re)indexing, each vector will be indexed so that an approximate nearest neighbour search is possible, not requiring brute force nearest neighbour search over the entire set of indexed vectors.

-By default another property for feature vector similarity search, called _similarityRerank_, is set to _true_ in order to allow reranking of the top 15 results using brute force nearest neighbour.
+By default, another property for feature vector similarity search, called _similarityRerank_, is set to _true_ in order to allow reranking of the top 15 results using brute force nearest neighbour.
-Therefore in a first iteration an approximate nearest neighbour search is performed to obtain all the possibly relevant results (expecting high recall), then a brute force nearest neighbour over the top 15 search results is performed to improve precision (see [OAK-7824](https://issues.apache.org/jira/browse/OAK-7824), [OAK-7962](https://issues.apache.org/jira/browse/OAK-7962), [OAK-8119](https://issues.apache.org/jira/browse/OAK-8119)).
+Therefore, in a first iteration an approximate nearest neighbour search is performed to obtain all the possibly relevant results (expecting high recall), then a brute force nearest neighbour over the top 15 search results is performed to improve precision (see [OAK-7824](https://issues.apache.org/jira/browse/OAK-7824), [OAK-7962](https://issues.apache.org/jira/browse/OAK-7962), [OAK-8119](https://issues.apache.org/jira/browse/OAK-8119)).